Principle 4 of The Revised MSPO Standards MS2530:2022 - Responsible to Social, Health, Safety and Employment

 4th Criterion: Living Conditions

 The last criterion encompasses TWO (2) indicators.
-The criterion emphasizes on the living conditions of employees, i.e, housing, clean water for domestic use are provided to employees and their families.
+The criterion emphasises on the living conditions of employees, i.e, housing, clean water for domestic use are provided to employees and their families.
 Decent living conditions will result in decent work.
 Therefore, living conditions for the employees play a very vital role to ensure the welfare of the employees.

 In conclusion, this principle is very crucial as it covers the well-being of people, specifically the workers who work for organisations.
 It mainly involves the employment conditions and human rights protection.
 Please be reminded that this article only covers the gist of Principle 4 which is part of MS2530:2022 and should not be used as a reference for any audit on the MSPO scheme.